 Aims and Scope

-- To complement the original research and reviews published in the European Journal of Pediatric Surgery with clinical data and cases
+- To complement the research findings and reviews published in Journal of Neurological Surgery with clinical data and cases

-- To promote the exchange of information between different specialties and sub-specialties involved in the surgical care of children
+- To promote greater exchange of information between the specialties and sub-specialties related to neurosurgery and skull base surgery

-European Journal of Pediatric Surgery Reports requires that authors follow the ICMJE (International Committee of Medical Journal Editors) recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals.
+The Journal of Neurological Surgery Reports requires that authors follow the ICMJE (International Committee of Medical Journal Editors) recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals.
 More information can be found here: http://www.icmje.org